 - A 10% tuition discount is available for families who are active members of PABC who meet the following criteria: - Parents or guardians of the PACS student(s) are members of PABC - Family church attendance is regular - The family has contributed financially to the church in the preceding 12-month period measured March - February an amount that is equal to or greater than the discount amount per student - Example: The Johns family has three students at PACS.
-Using the 10% discount amount with the 2021-22 tuition rates, the minimum financial contribution to the church is calculated as: - o Student I in 10^{th} grade: \$11,304.00 x 10% = \$1,130.40 - \circ Student II in 8th grade: \$11,304.00 x 10% = \$1,130.40 - \circ Student III in 5th grade: \$9,996.00 x 10% = \$999.60 - o Total PABC contribution minimum = \$3,260.40 - o For families who currently receive the PABC discount, the school will verify membership with the Prince Avenue Baptist Church office and verify that the minimum financial contribution level has been met in March of each year to confirm eligibility to receive the discount for the next school year - o For families who meet the criteria for the first time and who wish to be considered for the PABC discount, please send an email to businessoffice@princeave.org. - O Discount eligibility will be determined in March for the following school year for returning families and will be determined at official acceptance for new students. - PABC Discounts will be applied on a per student basis and partial discounts for a student are not available.
+Using the 10% discount amount with the 2021-22 tuition rates, the minimum financial contribution to the church is calculated as: - Student I in 10^{th} grade: \$12,624.00 x 10% = \$1,262.00 - O Student II in 8th grade: $$12,624.00 \times 10\% = $1,262.00$ - \circ Student III in 5th grade: \$11,172.00 x 10% = \$1,117.00 - Total PABC contribution minimum = \$3,641.00 - o For families who currently receive the PABC discount, the school will verify membership with the Prince Avenue Baptist Church office and verify that the minimum financial contribution level has been met in March of each year to confirm eligibility to receive the discount for the next school year. - o For families who meet the criteria for the first time and who wish to be considered for the PABC discount, please send an email to businessoffice@princeave.org. - O Discount eligibility will be determined in March for the following school year for returning families and will be determined at official acceptance for new students. - PABC Discounts will be applied on a per student basis and partial discounts for a student are not available.
 For families who have multiple children at PACS, it is possible to receive the PABC discount for one student, but not another, based upon the family's giving level to PABC.